Luca Barlassina

 Current PhD students

-• Marcantonio Gagliardi (secondary supervisor).
-Thesis topic: Attachment, modularity, and motivation
+• Toshiaki Ito (secondary supervisor).
+Thesis topic: Empathy and moral motivation

 If you are interested to study with me for a PhD, feel free to get in touch!
 I am interested in the philosophy of psychology across the board, with a special focus on: affective states (pain, pleasure, emotions, etc.), interoception, imagination and mental simulation, Theory of Mind, mental disorders, and moral judgment.

-Michael Messerli (University of Bern, Switzerland).
+• Michael Messerli (2017-2019).
 Research topic: Hard cases of comparison.
+(Funding body: Swiss National Science Foundation)

 Proudly powered by Weebly